 The audit committee of the board of directors is comprised of three directors, each of whom qualifies as "independent" under the rules of the Securities and Exchange Commission and the current listing requirements of the NASDAQ Global Market.
-The members of the audit committee during 2011 were Steven M. Cakebread, Scott N. Flanders, Michael D. Goldberg and Randall S. Livingston.
+The members of the audit committee during 2012 were Scott N. Flanders (served until July 2012), Michael D. Goldberg, Randall S. Livingston, and Ellen O. Tauscher (joined as a member in July 2012).
 The audit committee acts pursuant to a written charter that was adopted by the board of directors in April 2006 and amended in March 2010 and in March 2012.